nabto/edge-esp32/README.md

 First we need to configure the example.
-We need to configure the product_id, device_id, wifi network and wifi password. start the configuration utility by running `idf.py menuconfig` goto `Component Config -> Nabto Example`.
+We need to configure the product_id, device_id, wifi network and wifi password. start the configuration utility by running `idf.py menuconfig` goto `Example Configuration`.
 The product_id and device_id is created on the Nabto Cloud Console https://console.cloud.nabto.com and the private_key is created using the Edge Key Tool, the fingerprint from the Edge Key Tool should be inserted into the device in the console.

 When the example has been configured the code is built with `idf.py build` and flashed to the esp32 using `idf.py flash` once the code has been flashed see the